 Here’s another, more popular, French song which also displays everything pretty well.

 However, I can talk about liaisons and “pure vowels” all day.
 In all honesty, the reason French sounds sexy is because it’s a foreign language.
 The novelty alone intrigues native English speakers.
-French is stereotyped as being sexy in popular culture and sex symbols like Brigette Bardot or romantic archetypes helps perpetuate these ideas.
+French is stereotyped as being sexy in popular culture and sex symbols like Brigitte Bardot or romantic archetypes helps perpetuate these ideas.
 Even Paris, the French capital, is erroneously revered by some to the City of Love.

 Likewise, the French language is not considered universally “sexy.”
 I know of French people who hate how French sounds and prefer speaking ENGLISH!
 Let that just be some food for thought.